jnahumphreys/job-scraper/README.md

 A: Currently, the system uses free proxy lists from Proxifly.
 Custom proxy support would require code modifications.

 **Q: The proxy system isn't finding any working proxies** \
 A: This is normal for free proxy lists.
-The system automatically falls back to direct scraping.
+By default, the application will return an empty result set when no proxies are available to protect you from rate limiting.
+You can enable fallback to direct scraping by setting `PROXY_FALLBACK_ENABLED=true`.
 You can manually refresh proxies using `POST /admin/refresh-proxies`.

+**Q: My scraping returns empty results when proxies fail** \
+A: This is the default behavior to protect users from rate limiting.
+When `PROXY_FALLBACK_ENABLED=false` (default), the application won't scrape without proxies.
+Set `PROXY_FALLBACK_ENABLED=true` to enable fallback to direct scraping at your own risk.

 ### Docker Questions